Capacity building for the strategic promotion of young professionals in the environmental sector in the Republic of Moldova

 Funded by

-Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) und German Environment Agency (UBA) within the framework of the Advisory Assistance Programme
+Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and Federal Environment Agency (UBA ) as part of the advisory assistance program